-With the plant in auto-mode, a final test was performed by simulate set points which determine start/ stop and rinse sequences.
+With the plant in auto-mode, a final test was performed by simulating set points that determine start/ stop and rinse sequences.
 A final function test was carried out on the plant, checking:

 - Operating sequences;

 - PID regulations;

 - Alarms: simulation of alarms to verify the consequences of the alarms and the correct shutdown of the plant;

 - Start-up and shut-down in automatic mode.